The back-to-back bushfire and coronavirus disasters of 2020 saw the mental health of Australians under more strain than ever.

 Over the course of 2020-21, the then-Morrison government spent an unprecedented $5.7 billion on mental health.
 The biggest measure – costing more than $100 million – was the doubling of annual Medicare-subsidised sessions with a psychologist, from 10 to 20 sessions.

-But, is this enough to reduce the stigma and to address the gaps in data and information on the prevalence of mental illness in people from culturally and linguistically diverse (CALD) backgrounds or a renewed, national mental health strategy is what’s required?
+But, is this enough to reduce the stigma and to address the gaps in data and information on the prevalence of mental illness in people from culturally and linguistically diverse (CALD) backgrounds or is a renewed, national mental health strategy what’s required?

 To answer the above questions, The Greek Herald caught up with Clinical Psychologist and Founder of the Australian Institute for Human Wellness, Dr Anastasia Hronis.